LunaAiSystems/LunaAiSystems/README.md

 🧠 Philosophy
 Luna is a private AI research lab—an autonomous cognition engine for experimenting with multi-agent reasoning, NLP, and web intelligence.
-It’s designed for deep, project-centric workflows with minimal external dependencies, giving you full control over your data and analysis.
+It’s designed for deep, project-centric workflows with minimal external dependencies, leveraging Mistral, OpenAI, and Gemini LLMs under your control.

 📝 Notes

 Private Repository: For internal use only.
 Public demos will use a separate repo with limited features.
+Mistral Integration: 10 API keys configured for flexible LLM access.
 Future App: A stripped-down macOS app is planned but not public.
 Contact: Reach out via internal project channels for collaboration.